-Basically, a Serviced Office is a space that is fully-furnished and fully-serviced (electricity, broadband, phone lines, heating, etc), and is ready for you to move in almost immediately.
-Your bills are all combined into one handy monthly payment which covers everything in rental agreement.
+Basically, a Serviced Office is a space that is fully furnished and fully serviced (electricity, broadband, phone lines, heating, etc), and is ready for you to move in almost immediately.
+Your bills are all combined into one handy monthly payment which covers everything in the rental agreement.
 The specifics of what is included in your office space tends to differ from building to building, with some spaces charging extra for use of things like meeting rooms, with some including that price in the monthly bill.

 How is it billed?

 In a Serviced Office, the pricing is broken down by per desk, per month.
 This means that you will be charged for the number of desks you have rented by the month.